Artists

 Stefanie Schairer

 In my work, I explore the forms, effects, manner and design of relationships.
 In doing so, I am constantly inspired by the observation of interpersonal relationships as well as by experimenting with different materials.
-My works are based on observations in my surroundings connected to my inner world.

 It is largely abstract and I avoid unambiguity in my forms and titles.
 It depends on the respective observation and which stories emerge from it.
 This “”This way or that way?”” is always correct and has its place in my work.
 Encounters can take place that would otherwise not have happened.